Insectman Home

 -------------------

 While I was serving as a Mess Cook the hours were 0430 to 2200 (10:00 PM).
 Often, we rolled out at 0330 and worked until 2400 (midnight).
-An opportunity came up for me to take an advancement in rate (pay grade & becoming a “striker” (qualified for a classification-in my case, Postal Clerk).
-I needed to study the manual for Postal Clerk, so I would go to the empty mess decks, after taps, and walk around (in order to stay wake) reading the manual out loud.
-Praise God, I passed and was put on the list to make E-4 (Petty Officer 3 rd Class).
-That list was prioritized, I do not recall how and I was fairly far down the list.
+An opportunity came up for me to take an advancement in rate (pay grade & becoming a “striker”-qualified for a classification, in my case, Postal Clerk).
+I needed to study the manual for Postal Clerk, so I would go to the empty mess decks, after taps, and walk around (in order to stay awake) reading the manual out loud.
+Praise God, I passed and was put on the list to make E-4 (Petty Officer 3rd Class).
 See above about my letter to the Captain!

 -------------------